googleapis/go-type-adapters/README.md

   if err != nil {
     panic(err)
   }
-  // flt is a Golang *big.Float and can be used as such...
+  // flt is a Go *big.Float and can be used as such...
 }
 ```